Special Sections

 MineA mine.

-MixerA nickname for the torpedo-mechanics.
+MixerNickname for the torpedo-mechanics.

 MNDMarine-Nachrichten-Dienst

-German Naval radio intelligence service.
+German naval radio intelligence service.

 MonsunbooteU-boats that operated in the Far East and the Indian Ocean.

-NegerOne man torpedo.
+NegerOne man semi-submersible craft based on a torpedo.
 (See Midget U-boats).

 ObdMOberbefehlshaber der Marine

-Commander-in-Chief of Navy.
+Commander-in-Chief of the Navy.

 Oblt. z.
 S.Oberleutnant zur See

-Lieutenant-Senior (also OL, Oblnt. z.
+Lieutenant (also OL, Oblnt. z.
 S.).

 OKMOberkommando der Marine